Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Meshes

 \subsubsection{Data}

-Armed with a parameterization of a surface, we generate sample points by drawing from the uniform distribution on the parameter domain independently $n$ times, $n$ being the desired sample size (which varies in our experiments), before embedding the points using the embedding map.
-For the sphere, we used the usual map
+Armed with a parameterization of a surface, we generate sample points by drawing from the uniform distribution on the parameter domain independently $n$ times, $n$ being the desired sample size (which varies in our experiments).
+We then subsampled the points to obtain a net.
+For simplicity, this subset of points was considered to be the entire sample.